aqoc/aqoc.github.io/faq/functag.md

 ---
 # Function tags

-> How do I run a function every tick, or when my datapack loads?
+> How do I run a function every tick, or when my data pack loads?

 You use *function tags*!